Degrees and Certifications:

 I was born and spent the first 29 ½ years of my life in Michigan.
 I grew up in a small town and married my high school sweetheart in 2003.
 The economy in Michigan was a disaster, and the job market was not pretty, so my husband and I moved to North Carolina in 2008.
 We have a daughter, Molly, who was born in May of 2013 and a son, Calvin, who was born in May of 2016.
 They are absolutely amazing and completely exhausting!

 In my (virtually non-existent) free time I enjoy growing vegetables in my garden and using them to make healthy meals for my family.
 I like using power tools to build things with my husband, We aren’t professionals, but have the attitude that we can build just about anything if we set our minds to it.
-I love reading fiction, although the only time I really get the time to enjoy it, is by checking audiobooks out of the library to listen to on my commute to work.
+I love reading fiction.
 I enjoy sewing, doing craft projects and being creative in any way that I can.
+I absolutely love doing creative projects with my kids.
+It is often messy, but a mess doesn't bother me much.

 I graduated from Marysville High School in 1997 at the top of my class with a GPA of 3.97.
 I attended St. Clair County Community College and earned my associates degree with a GPA of 4.00 in 1999.
 In 2002 I earned my Bachelor's degree from Eastern Michigan University with a GPA of 3.998.
 I am certified to teach all subjects K-6 and science K-8.